gowachin/matreex/vignettes/Harvesting.md

 ## Theory

-Uneven harvest scenario consist in harvesting tree depending on the basal area of the stand and the distribution of the tree sizes.
+Uneven-aged harvest scenario consist in harvesting trees in all size classes with the objective to reach a stable size structure with continuous replacing of large mature trees.
+This scenario depends on the basal area of the stand and the size distribution of the tree.
 This should lead to stands with uneven size distribution.

 ### Monospecific case